nits9012/GraphQL-SwiftUI/README.md

 [https://github.com/apollographql/apollo-ios](https://github.com/apollographql/apollo-ios)

 This will fetch the latest version of Apollo from GitHub.
 Click Add Package to integrate Apollo into your project.

+**Step 4 :** Initialize the code generation configuration From your project’s root directory, execute the following command with your customized values:

+`./apollo-ios-cli init --schema-namespace GraphQLSampleAPI --module-type swiftPackageManager`